airnec/javascript-audio-with-keyboard/README.md

 </div>

-## :warning: Warning

-**WARNING:** These instructions are for ManimGL _only_.
-Trying to use these instructions to install [Manim Community/manim](https://github.com/ManimCommunity/manim) or instructions there to install this version will cause problems.
-You should first decide which version you wish to install, then only follow the instructions for your desired version.

-## :bulb: Note

-**Note**: To install manim directly through pip, please pay attention to the name of the installed package.
-This repository is ManimGL of 3b1b.

 <div style="border-left: 4px solid #f1ee15; padding-left: 10px;">

 --> In <span style="background-color: #f1ee15; color: #000; padding: 1px; border-radius: 3px; border: 1px solid #f1ee15">JavaScript</span> context:\